GwynDavies/montty/INSTALLATION.md

 ## 4 - STEPS FOR THE MonTTY SERVER HOST

 <br/>
-Make sure you have first completed the steps for **"3 - STEPS FOR ALL HOSTS"**
+Make sure you have first completed the steps for: **3 - STEPS FOR ALL HOSTS**
 <br/>

 ### Configure crontab for MonTTY Manager app